syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/video.md

 ### Server-side action

-The selected video can be uploaded to the required destination by using the below controller action.
+The selected video can be uploaded to the required destination using the controller action below.
 Map this method name in [insertVideoSettings.saveUrl](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_SaveUrl) and provide required destination path through [insertVideoSettings.path](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorVideoSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorVideoSettings_Path) properties.

-> If you want to insert lower sized video files in the editor and don't want a specific physical location for saving video, you can opt to save format as `Base64`.
+> If you want to insert lower-sized video files in the editor and don't want a specific physical location for saving the video, you can save the format as `Base64`.

+In the following code blocks, the video module has been injected and can insert the video files saved in the specified path.

 {% if page.publishingplatform == "aspnet-core" %}